 Welcome to the Speech-Language-Hearing Sciences Department website.

+We are immensely proud of our students and faculty in SLHS!
 We value the support and insight of our students and alumni in many ways and hope that you will reach out to us through our Facebook page!
 We look forward to another exciting year!

 Please 'like' our Facebook page to stay up-to-date on the latest department news.